fasthall/kmeans-service/site/README.md

 # Centaurus: K-Means as a Service
 This is the AWS Lambda port of Centaurus.

-Author: Angad Gill, Wei-Tsung Lin
+Author: Angad Gill, Wei-Tsung Lin, Michael Zhang

 ## TODO
 The libraries plot needs are too large and can't fit in a single zip file that AWS Lambda accepts.